Which is better for your workout, moderate or maximum effort?

 How fatigued are your muscles?
 How heavy is your breathing?

-For best use of these free exercise tips, see the effort level descriptions for strength training and
+For best use of these free exercise tips, see the effort level descriptions for strength training and cardiovascular exercise below.

 Give your effort a 1-10 rating for each exercise in your workout.
 When you finish an exercise, let your breathing return to normal before starting the next exercise.
 This will give you enough energy to continue.
 See the effort level descriptions.